Pramod2021-24IT/IPL_Auction/README.md

 Contributions to this

 ## License
-This project is under licensed - "....................."
+This project is under licensed - "MIT License"

 See Details-

 Permissions of this strong copyleft license are conditioned on making available the complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 ## Contact
-I would be happy with your suggestions.Feel free to contact us at - pramod.maurya12321@gmail.com
+I would be happy with your suggestions.
+Feel free to contact us at - pramod.maurya12321@gmail.com